Table of Contents:

-Don’t forget to bring your waterproof bag with snacks, sunblock, hats, and sunglasses.
+Don’t forget to bring your waterproof bag with Thailand snacks, sunblock, hats, and sunglasses.
 A visit to Ang Thong National Park is one of the top things to do in Koh Samui as there are many boat tours to the park leaving from there.
 My recommendation is to choose an experience that fits your style of traveling and adventure level.
 Some of the tours offer kayaking, snorkeling and free time for hiking to the viewpoints.
 Others offer a boat ride around the park with a stop at the beach.
-The price will vary according to the activities included on the trip.
+The price will vary according to the activities included in the trip.

 If you are traveling in the Gulf of Thailand you must visit Mu Ko Ang Thong National Park as you won’t see any other places like this in Thailand.
-Take as many photos as possible, soak up the beauty, the salty hair, and sun, then go back home with a real taste of tropical Thailand.
+Take as many photos as possible, soak up the beauty, the salty hair, and the sun, then go back home with a real taste of tropical Thailand.

 Other Interesting Thailand Pictures